xyth0rn/NCTU_DigitalLab_Mario/gameCalc_devlog.md

 - Keep character within the center 1/3 area of the screen
 - Update frame coordinates on full map (60hz) depending on character x position

+## Blocking Map
+Create a RAM to record where the character are not allowed to enter.
+0 = character can walk through; 1 = character cannot walk through.
+- Landscape
+  - Background map
+- Obstacles
+  - Locations of other npcs (ex. goombas)

+### Creating Landscape
+Convert the 32-bit PNG background file into a 1-bit COE file by reading the RGBA value of each pixel.
+If pixel is transparent (`A` == 0), set the pixel to be 0 (character allowed), othewise set to 0 (character not allowed).
+- Save PNG file in the same directory as `32bitpng_to_1bit_landscape.py` (the converter)
+- At windows cmd, run `$ python 32bitpng_to_1bit_landscape.py`
+- Type in the filename of the PNG file
+- Receive COE file under the same directory named `<in_filename>_1bitcoe_landscape.coe`